osucord/resources/README.md

 ## Maintenance

-We have a system in place that checks all the resources in the list daily to notify us about potentially broken links so we can promptly fix or remove them.
+We have a system in place that checks all the resources in the list daily to notify us of potentially broken links so we can promptly fix or remove them.
 Any links submitted as a pull request will also be checked automatically to make sure broken links are not added by accident.

 If you find that there are broken links despite that, resources that are no longer functional, or links that lead to something else than what is described next to them - please [create an issue](https://github.com/osucord/resources/issues/new).